AlexRiepenhausen/ProgrammingSkillsG5/README.md

 ant build -f build.xml

 ```
-If the build seccessful you should get
+If the build successful you should get
 ```
 build: